 ACA Provides Volunteers Evansville Animal Control Officers and office staff are busy keeping our city safe.
 Officers are often rushing to pick up an injured dog, or help a lost kitten.
 Volunteers are able to give extra time and attention to the animals to help their stay at the shelter be more pleasant..

 ACA Provides Foster Homes Some dogs do not do well in a shelter environment.
 Some cats just need a little extra time to find their forever home.
-ACA pulls animals from Evansville Animal Care and Control and puts them into temporary homes, foster homes, to meet the needs of these animals.
+ACA pulls animals from Evansville Animal Care and Control and puts them into temporary foster homes to meet the needs of these animals.
 After being spayed or neutered, vaccinated, microchipped, and tested, these animals are put up for adoption through ACA

-ACA Provides Education Community groups, childrens' groups, schools, we feel a little education goes a long way.
+ACA Provides Education Community groups, childrens' groups, schools - we feel a little education goes a long way.
 We strive to help our community understand the overpopulation problem, as well as ways to help their own pets.

 Our Board Members

 Vicky met up with ACA at a Rummage Sale for the Spirit Fund.
 Her first assigned foster was a puggle that was adopted and moved to South Carolina before she could even pick him up.
 That was May of 2011, and she has now had 200+ fosters.
 Vicky became a board member in November of 2011.
 Vicky also donates her time to the Purdue Master Gardeners - SWIMGA.
-She works as the Office Manager at Goebel Bros., Inc. & Pump & Irrigation Supply, Inc. in Mt Vernon, IN.